Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 ```
 $ wget -O https://github.com/JackUoE/ImageJ-Microscopy-Automation.git
 ```
+To run the macro on your local machine you also need to have StarDist and CSBDeep downloaded to ImageJ.
+If not downloaded you can solve this by opening ImageJ and seleting Toolbar -> Help -> Update -> Manage Update Sites -> (Now search + select 'StarDist' and 'CSBDeep').

+To ensure that your ImageJ results output gives full data, select Toolbar -> Analyse -> Set Measurements -> (Ensure that Feret's Diameter = TRUE, Shape Descriptors = TRUE, and Display Label = TRUE).

 To use the pipeline on the Mycoserv you need not download files, the pipeline is set up already (WIP).

 ## Start-Local